 Workshop will start from :

-One nights lodging at the Globe Holiday Inn Express & Suites is included in your workshop fee based on double occupancy.
+One night of lodging at the Globe Holiday Inn Express & Suites is included in your workshop fee based on double occupancy.
 Single room supplements are available for an additional fee.
 If you require pre-workshop lodging you must reserve and pay for this separately.

 Arizona Highways PhotoScapes reserves the right to cancel any workshop if our minimum student enrollment is not met.
 In the event AHPS cancels a workshop, participants will be given the option to reschedule to a later date or receive a full refund for the workshop components booked directly with AHPS.
 Please Note: we are not liable for the additional expenses incurred such as airfare, hotel accommodations or any other components booked outside of the workshop.